the-advocacy-project/advocacy-app/README.md

 _Your voice.
 Your rights.
 Your choice._

 #### See it online https://the-advocacy-project.herokuapp.com/ (Please note this only runs for mobile)
-This version for desktop is revised.
+The version for desktop is revised.

 - An MVP web application created under the umbrella of the *Founders & Coders* cohort 15 Tech-For-Better scheme